daemondragon/C-norme/README.md

 The non respect of this will result with a 0 mark, so having an automated tool to check it is really useful.

+The respect of this goal mean that their must not have **ANY** false negative (No errors were found where it should have): if a goal passe all test it respect the rule.
+That mean that this norme-checker is allowed to have some false positive (The checker detect an error when it shouldn't).

+Some [norme] rules might depend on more than one [checker] rule to work.

 An extract of this norme can be found [here](http://tsunanet.net/~tsuna/codingstyle/codingstyle.pdf).
 *Note that this is an old norme, and new rules might have been added*

 ## Features